danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 My current approach has been to add an explicit planning and reasoning phase as a counterweight to AI's speed, which I've written about in [Slowing Down AI on Purpose](../slowing-down-ai-on-purpose).
 While not a silver bullet, this practice has helped me stay grounded in understanding rather than just throughput.

-As an industry, we’re still in the early stages of figuring out what responsible speed looks like, and it’s likely that more practices like this will emerge as we learn where the real risks tend to hide.
+As an industry, we’re still in the early stages of figuring out what responsible speed looks like.
+It's likely that more practices like this will emerge as we learn where the serious risks tend to hide.

 ## TODO
 * also read: https://addyosmani.com/blog/code-review-ai/
-* publish date in Jan?
-* WIP edit